 Opened in 2003 in a historic villa, housing a carefully curated journey through Alexandria's history — including extraordinary underwater archaeological finds from the submerged ancient city, Greco-Roman discoveries, and pharaonic artefacts from around Egypt.

 Alexandria is 220km from Cairo — approximately 2.5 hours by private car on the desert highway.
-All Egypt Tours by Locals Alexandria day trips include comfortable private transport from your Cairo hotel.
+All Egypt Tours by Locals Alexandria day tours include comfortable private transport from your Cairo hotel.
 The drive itself is pleasant through the Western Desert.

 One long day (9am–7pm) is sufficient to cover Qaitbay Citadel, Bibliotheca Alexandrina, Catacombs, and Pompey's Pillar with time for a Corniche seafood lunch.
 Two days allows Montazah Palace, the Roman Theatre, the National Museum, and a genuinely relaxed pace.